House votes to avert shutdown, but quick Senate OK in doubt - The Boston Globe

 GOP senators said the idea is to vote on stripping money that the Occupational Safety and Health Administration would use to implement the requirement that private employers with 100 or more workers ensure they are vaccinated or regularly tested.

-“This is a chance to correct a wrong,” said Sen. Roger Marshall, R-Kan., who undertook a similar effort against vaccine mandates during the last government funding standoff.
+“This is a chance to correct a wrong,” said Senator Roger Marshall, a Kansas Republican, who undertook a similar effort against vaccine mandates during the last government funding standoff.

 Advertisement